syncfusion-content/asp.netwebforms-docs/aspnet/Chart/Data-Markers.md

     <Series>
         <ej:Series>
             <Marker>
-                <%--Place the datalabel text position in the centre of the rectangle--%>
+                <%--Place the data label text position in the centre of the rectangle--%>
                 <DataLabel TextPosition="Middle">
                 </DataLabel>
             </Marker>